eoisaacs/eoisaacs.github.io/_posts/2013-11-05-fall-mountain-biking-in-the-keweenaw.md

 Michigan Tech has done a lot to improve the trails as well, including the addition of a new flow trail this summer.
 It's the first flow trail I've experienced, and it's a huge amount of fun.
 It's built so that beginning riders can ride the trail with no mandatory jumps, but there are gaps as large as 20-25 feet for the brave and experienced.

-The Michigan Tech trails as a whole are a blast.
+The Michigan Tech Trails as a whole are a blast.
 I was able to improve my riding a lot with the huge variety of trails and features.
 Considering the relatively small amount of land that it takes up, it is an amazing place to have a few minutes from the dorms by bike, with many levels of trails, dirt jumps, and a dual slalom course.

 ![Dual slalom MTB racers head-to-head at the Michigan Tech Trails](http://eoisaacs.github.io/images/2013-11-05-img2.jpg)